mnr/writing-wip/dimensions_living_book/dumboElephant.md

 editor: visual
 ---

 It's shortly after ~~lunch~~ dinner and the lobby of the independent wing is quiet.
-Here at Dimensions Living we keep to a Spanish or Italian schedule: Up early, active until noon, close down between noon and three for siesta, then active until six p.m.
+Here at Evergreen Meadows Senior Community we keep to a Spanish or Italian schedule: Up early, active until noon, close down between noon and three for siesta, then active until six p.m.
 Italy and Spain are active much later at night, but lights-out at seven is the modification we have agreed to here in our United States.

 The lobby does have its raucous times; Happy hour is here on Fridays at 2:00 p.m. and nickel bingo is Thursday at 6.
 The weekly activity calendar says there is a town hall meeting here at 2:00 p.m., but right now there are only a few residents.
 They are checking mail (not email) or reading the newspaper (from a large sheet of paper).